HillsMakan/sydneyhillsmakan/src/content/partner/knightsbridge_canberra.md

 discount_text: May be times Promo code may not be accessible due to restrictions imposed during peak seasons
 ---
 Here are the steps/process :

 1. Go to https://www.knightsbridgecanberra.com.au
 2. Click BOOK NOW
 3. Input Check In, Check Out, Rooms, Adults, Children, key in Promo Code AFG, click BOOK NOW.
 4. Choose your room(s) and follow the process.
+5. Make sure it shows "Australia Foodie Groups" like in the last two photos below.*

 \* 10 % Discount Promo Code : AFG\
 (May be times Promo code may not be accessible due to restrictions imposed during peak seasons).